ydb-platform/ydb/ydb/docs/en/core/dev/yql-tutorial/update.md

 SELECT * FROM episodes WHERE series_id = 2 AND season_id = 5;

 -- YDB doesn't see changes that take place at the start of the transaction, -- which is why it first performs a read.
-It is impossible to execute UPDATE or DELETE on -- if the table was changed within the current transaction.
+You can't UPDATE or DELETE a table -- already changed within the current transaction.
 UPDATE ON and -- DELETE ON let you read, update, and delete multiple rows from one table -- within a single transaction.

-$to_delete = (
+$to_update = (
-    SELECT series_id, season_id, episode_id
+    SELECT series_id,
+           season_id,
+           episode_id,
+           Utf8("Yesterday's Jam UPDATED") AS title
     FROM episodes
-    WHERE series_id = 1 AND season_id = 1 AND episode_id = 2
+    WHERE series_id = 1 AND season_id = 1 AND episode_id = 1
 );

 SELECT * FROM episodes WHERE series_id = 1 AND season_id = 1;

-DELETE FROM episodes ON
+UPDATE episodes ON
-SELECT * FROM $to_delete;
+SELECT * FROM $to_update;

 COMMIT;